 A believer (not always a doer) of “all things in moderation,” I eat my share of carbohydrates like pasta, rice and wheat.
 (Do I have a choice with a no-meal-is-complete-without-bread Italian husband?)

-So when I was invited by the Mom Bloggers Club to last week’s Bread Art Project event, I happily agreed.
 The Bread Art Project is a team effort to fight childhood hunger in America sponsored by Share Our Strength, the Grain Foods Foundation, and Food Network host Melissa d’Arabian.

 I was shocked to find out that in our land of plenty nearly 17 million children –- almost one in four –- struggle with hunger.